 8 Ways to Get Rid of Squirrels

-First, squirrels are highly acrobatic, and they are very good at jumping at climbing extremely fast.
+First, squirrels are highly acrobatic, and they are very good at jumping and climbing extremely fast.
 So you will have to be creative in your approach to squirrel removal.
 For example, here are several ways you can get rid of squirrels from your home and yard.

 Keep Squirrels Away from Your Yard

 You can find squirrels in most regions of the U.S. They are also known to cause trouble to homeowners by eating any fruits and vegetables available in the garden.
 They may also chew tree bark, raid bird feeders, or dig up your yard searching for food.
 Naturally, these habits can make squirrels irritating pests that must be expelled.

 Again, squirrels are highly acrobatic.
 Therefore it will be challenging to get rid of squirrels using traditional means, such as nets and fences.
 Consequently, you will have to be creative in your approach to squirrel removal.
 Here are several ways you can get rid of squirrels from your home and yard.

 1. Use Motion Activated Sprinklers